vjoel/tupelo/README.md

         >> t [nil, nil]
         => ["hello", "world"]

   If you run tup with the --info switch it will tell you the aliases to the tuple API (and also tell you much about what is happening in your transactions).
-Briefly:
+Here's an overview of the API, including the short aliases avilable in tup:

-  Write one or more tuples (and wait for the transaction to be recorded):
+  Write one or more tuples (and wait for the transaction to be recorded in the local space):

         w <tuple>,...
         write_wait <tuple>,...